-Romantic giving and Spirit led giving are neither complex nor ambiguous chores for me because my intimate relationships help me understand the deepest of desires of my recipients.
-I don’t have to wonder if my wife will appreciate what i’m giving her because she’s already communicated to me what she wants.
+Romantic giving and Spirit-led giving are neither complex nor ambiguous chores for me because my intimate relationships help me understand the deepest desires of my recipients.
+I don’t have to wonder if my wife will appreciate what I’m giving her because she’s already communicated to me what she wants.
 The same goes for Spirit-led giving.
 Because of our personal relationship with our Savior, our communication allows me to be constantly aware of God’s expectations.
 I don’t need a methodical list of chores like Israel had; simply because the veil of separation between creator and creation has been torn.

-Spiritual accomplishments can be obtained through any benchmark or standard; but I’m not here to tell you what you should give.
-The best thing i can say is that this Christmas i’m going to give my wife a gift that is sacrificial, romantic, and creative.
-And if my love for my wife effects me in this way, then how should my giving towards God be effected?
+Spiritual accomplishments can be obtained through any benchmark or standard, but I’m not here to tell you what you should give.
+The best thing I can say is that this Christmas I’m going to give my wife a gift that is spontaneous, sacrificial, creative, and intimate.
+And if my love for my wife affects me in this way, then how should my giving towards God be affected?

 This Christmas, think about how God gives to us and use that model to give to others.
 God wants willing and cheerful givers.
 Think about the gift of his son and the sacrifice he made for us.

 Beautiful analogy.
 I have always looked to the marriage relationship as our example for our relationship with the Father, but never saw the correlation between giving to my spouse and giving to my Lord.
 Thank you!